 The Gilde Leiden foundation enables the active older generation to remain socially involved.
-Gilde Leiden organizes different thematic walking tours as well as a tour with a combined lunch or museum arrangement.
-The members of Gilde Leiden who conduct these tours, are all knowledgeable city guides.
+Gilde Leiden organizes different thematic walking tours as well as a tour with a combined lunch arrangement.
+The members of Gilde Leiden who conduct these tours, are all passionate city guides.

 We, the voluntary guides of the foundation, have a broad historical interest concentrated specifically on Leiden and we want to provide our guests with an interesting and enjoyable walking tour.